openvstorage/ovs-documentation/knownissues.md

 ### DTL Status
 The DTL status of a vDisk will be labeled green/ok in case the vDisk is configured to have no vDisk.

-## Snapshots

-Open vStorage will automatically take a snapshot of each vDisks every 15 minutes.
-Taking additional snapshot through the OpenStack GUI is supported.
-Taking snapshots through the VMware GUI (ESXi, vSphere) or by means of 3rd party applications (Veeam, ...) is not supported.

 ## vTemplate